 Many of the recommendations Jennifer made in the podcast are small spots that don’t have websites.
 When in Venice, find a local who can help you location the place, or maybe even make another recommendation.
 Here are a few spots Jennifer recommends that do have websites.

-Jennifer Dombrowski is a location independent globe trotter who is based in Italy.
+About Jennifer: Jennifer Dombrowski is a location independent globe trotter who is based in Italy.
 She works as a freelance social media strategist and is an award-winning travel writer.
 She is also a travel correspondent on Traveling on the American Forces Radio Network.
 Luxe Adventure Traveler was named one of the top travel blogs to watch by the Huffington Post and has been featured by top publications such as National Geographic, CNN, Buzzfeed , and The Telegraph.
 Her iPhoneograpy has also been featured on publications such as USA Today and Travel + Leisure and on the Travel Channel.